MrIdrisAbdulrahman/certified-aws-devops-professional/03-resilient-cloud-solutions/kinesis.md

 ### Security

 - We control access/authorization using IAM policies
-- Encryption in flights using HTTPS endpoints
+- Encryption in flight using HTTPS endpoints
 - Encryption at rest using KMS
 - We can implement our own encryption/decryption of data on client side
 - VPC Endpoints are available for Kinesis to access within VPC